Alexis Brown - Down to Earth and Awesome Frontwoman of Straight Line Stitch

 Alexis: Hawaii, Asia, Australia, South America...

-TLR: Ah Australia...
+TLR: Ah, Australia... he said wistfully as though he had been there...
 And finally, though I'm sure you've been asked this a ton of times, what got you into music?
 Both as a music lover and as a performer.

 Alexis: I was just born into it.
 My family are all involved with music in some way.
 My mom sings in church, my dad plays saxophone, and my brother plays guitar.
 My brother ultimately is the one that got me into metal.
 I've always dreamed to be a performer and I've been singing since I can remember.